Mission Estate Winery: History

 The early 21st century saw Mission Estate undergo considerable expansion, mirroring the overall expansion of the New Zealand wine industry.
 New buildings and facilities at Mission Estate were opened in 2007, greatly increasing its wine production capacity.
-In 2012, Mission Estate purchased 100 ha of Marlborough vineyards after the 2008 Financial Crisis forced Cape Campbell Wines, the former owner of the land, into receivership.
+In 2012, Mission Estate purchased 100 ha of Marlborough vineyards after the Great Recession forced Cape Campbell Wines, the former owner of the land, into receivership.
 In 2017, Mission Estate took over ownership of founding Bridge Pa Triangle winery Ngatarawa Wines when its owners, Alwyn and Brian Corban (whose family established the Corbans winery), reached retirement age.

 Concerts

 Following the death of Michael Jackson in 2009, Mission Estate Winery announced their hosting of The Motown Event; a concert featuring various artists of the Motown music era, to take place on February 13, 2010.
 Featuring various artists such as Jimmy Barnes, The Temptations, The Four Tops, Joan Osborne and Martha Reeves, the concert sold out and was a critical and financial success.

-Following this concert, Mission Estate has garnered a positive reputation as a hosting venue, and has since hosted many other high profile musicians.
-These include Sting (2011), Sir Rod Stewart (2012/2019/2022), Ben Harper (2016), Dixie Chicks (2017), Avalanche City (2017), Phil Collins (2019), Michael Buble (2020), and Sir Elton John (2020).

-Robbie Williams is scheduled to headline at Mission Estate on November 11, 2023.